libreddit/libreddit/README.md

 - The requested URL
 - Search terms

-The same privacy policy goes on to describe location data may be collected through the use of:
+**Location:** The same privacy policy goes on to describe location data may be collected through the use of:
 - GPS (consensual)
 - Bluetooth (consensual)
 - Content associated with a location (consensual)
 - Your IP Address

-Reddit's [cookie notice](https://www.redditinc.com/policies/cookies) documents the array of cookies used by Reddit including/regarding:
+**Cookies:** Reddit's [cookie notice](https://www.redditinc.com/policies/cookies) documents the array of cookies used by Reddit including/regarding:
 - Authentication
 - Functionality
 - Analytics and Performance